How We Will Work with You

 The alliance between a therapist and a client develops through shared work and commitment to doing the work of healing.
 Your therapist brings knowledge, skill and experience to guide you on your healing path.
 It is your healing, and we will strive to be guided by your needs and your way of doing it.
 We will do our best make you feel comfortable and safe here.

 Different situations call for different needs.

 Sometimes all it takes is a little time and effort, and we can help mitigate short-term problems.
 Other times, however, extended help is required.
-To broaden our ability to help, we offer both long- and short-term counselling.
+To broaden our ability to help, we offer both long- and short-term counseling.

 Intake Interviews with the Centre are voluntary and require no referral.

-The purpose of the Intake Interview is to ensure a thorough understanding of your situation, concerns and goals.
+The purpose of the Intake Interview is to ensure a thorough understanding of your situation, concerns, and goals.

-Services are available for children, youth, adults and families that reside in the Kingston and surrounding area.
+Services are available for children, youth, adults, and families that reside in the Kingston and surrounding area.
 If you reside outside of the broader Kingston and surrounding areas, please contact us for further information about our services and intake availability.

 The initial Intake Interview takes approximately 1-1.5 hours.
 After the completion of your assessment/screening interview, the intake counselor will contact you to set up your first appointment with a counselor.

 Referrals may come from: self-referrals; medical; School District; Ministry for Children and Family Development; and community agencies and service providers among others.